 Hire an experienced criminal defense attorney to communicate your story and to stand up to the government on your behalf.

-If you or loved one have been charged with domestic violence in Riverside County, you need the assistance of an experienced domestic violence defense attorney.
+If you or loved one have been arrested for domestic violence charges in Temecula or Murrieta, you need the assistance of an experienced domestic violence defense attorney.
 Please call me now or use the contact form below for a free case evaluation.

 It is illegal to commit an assault, battery or criminal threat against anyone.
 However, if the alleged victim is your fiancè, spouse, cohabitant, dating partner or the parent of your child, California domestic violence laws make the allegation more serious.
 Below is a list of the most common domestic violence charges in California.

 Penal Code § 273.5-Corporal Injury to a Spouse or Cohabitant